-If you have been involved in a car accident that has left you injured and facing hospital bills, lost income and the prospects of a long recovery, contact the lawyers at Kelly & Associates Injury Lawyers in Boston if you would like to file a car accident injury claim.
+If you have been involved in a car accident that has left you injured and facing hospital bills, lost income and the prospects of a long recovery, contact the lawyers at Michael Kelly Injury Lawyers in Boston if you would like to file a car accident injury claim.
 We will investigate every aspect of your accident to document what happened and who should be held liable, as well as what settlement is necessary to ensure your full financial recovery.

-We understand the serious impacts that car accidents cases have on families..
+We understand the serious impacts that car accident cases have on families.
 We keep all of our clients informed throughout the claims process.
 We’ll work to ensure that your claim moves toward a successful conclusion with as little burden on you as possible.

 - Allstate: America’s Best Drivers Report